QuantitativeBiology/GenerativeProteomics/docs/source/Installation.rst

 - **argparse**
 - **psutil**

-You can install them seperately or by running the following command:
+You can install them seperately, or by running the following command:

 .. code-block:: bash